 2. Use the correct stop loss

-This crypto trading tip is also a common one but many traders struggle to use the correct stop loss.
+This crypto tip is also a common one but many traders struggle to use the correct stop loss.

 If you don’t use a platform with a stop-loss order, read our guide on crypto exchanges with stop loss first.